 Very pretty words.
 Is Prof Cowen truly ignorant that social mobility in America is below that of our peers — and falling.
 The Ayn Rand meritocratic paradise gives way to stratification based on parental wealth and class.
 Prof Cowen echos Mr. Potter, who had a similar message but said it better in this scene from It’s A Wonderful Life (1946) — Idea for this comparison from Prof Richard Green (Prof Policy Planning, USC):

-Research and articles about America’s low — and falling — degree of social mobility
+Research about America’s low and falling social mobility

 (A) New research continues to confirm the grim news about social mobility